GustavoAlzuru/Puppy-Bowl-2/README.md

 1. Clone this repository to your local machine using: git clone https://github.com/GustavoAlzuru/Puppy-Bowl-2.git
+2. Navigate to directory:
+    cd Puppy-Bowl-2
-2. Install the required dependencies: npm install
+3. Install the required dependencies: npm install
-3. Start the development server: npm run dev
+4. Start the development server: npm run dev
-4. Open your web browser
+5. Open your web browser

 ## Usage